 One of our favorite Hawaiian restaurants in town, which is part Hawaiian food part incredible sushi all with Hawaiian twists to them and names, such as the “Kilauea Roll” has guava cake in their bakery case and I always get a piece for dessert when we go.
 Like I said, I love guava cake.

-With all that, here is the recipe for the guava cake and I am giving away a copy of the book today.
-Head over to my Instagram to enter to win. (@Pineapple_and_Coconut).
-I will be giving away a copy of the book and a few pantry items to go with it.
-I know people love winning books, but then never end up making anything from them.
-I want people to cook from this amazing cookbook.
-To make recipes that are near and dear to my heart.
 I was actually offered last year to write a cookbook, a Hawaiian/tiki-themed book and after careful consideration I turned it down.
 One of the reasons was because of Alana’s book.
 I didn’t want people to think I was copying her and with her having grown up there she is much more of an authority on Hawaiian food than I am.
 I just love to share it and make recipes inspired by my many travels there.
-I will continue to share my Hawaiian recipes here on my blog, but no cookbook for me for the forseeable future.
-For now we celebrate Aloha Kitchen with this guava cake recipe and don’t forget to head to my Instagram to enter to win! ( Giveaway is US only, Ends next Friday, April 12th)
+I will continue to share my Hawaiian recipes here on my blog, but no cookbook for me for the foreseeable future.
+For now we celebrate Aloha Kitchen with this guava cake recipe, and all the amazing recipes in this book that are near and dear to my heart, and stomach!

 - 2 1/2 C Cake Flour

 - 2 1/2 tsp Baking Powder

 - 1/2 C Butter, unsalted at room temp

 - 6 Large Egg Whites